raganwald/braythwayt.com/_posts/2014-03-24-consistency.md

 layout: default
 ---

 Some years back, I went to Ottawa to attend the wedding of a colleague.
 I had a splendid time, and met some wonderful people.
 One of them was Brendan Eich.

 Flash forward to today, and I find that he has been named Mozilla's CEO.
 I am delighted to offer him and Mozilla my congratulations.
-I like and admire him and I think the world is a better place with him in it.
+I like him, I admire him, and I think the world is a better place with him in it.

 There has been heat surrounding his choice two years ago to support something that I consider wrong.
 I empathize with people asking questions about this, as I come down on the socially progressive side of this issue.
 Let me put it more strongly: We come down on the right side of this issue, and history is on our side.